slovnicki/beamer/package/README.md

 ## Beaming Back

-All `BeamLocation`s that you visited are kept in `beamHistory`.
-Therefore, there is an ability to _beam back_ to the previous `BeamLocation`.
-For example, after spending some time on `/books` and `/books/3`, say you beam to `/articles` which is handled by another `BeamLocation` (e.g. `ArticlesLocation`).
+All `BeamState`s that were visited are kept in `beamStateHistory`.
+Therefore, there is an ability to _beam back_ to whichever `BeamLocation` is responsible for previous `BeamState`.
+For example, after spending some time on `/books` and `/books/3`, say you beam to `/articles`.
 From there, you can get back to your previous location as it were when you left, i.e. `/books/3`.

 ```dart
 context.beamBack();
 ```

-**NOTE** that Beamer will remove duplicate locations from `beamHistory` as you go.
-For example, if you visit `BooksLocation`, `ArticlesLocation` and then `BooksLocation` again, the first instance of `BooksLocation` will be removed from history and `beamHistory` will be `[ArticlesLocation,BooksLocation]` instead of `[BooksLocation,ArticlesLocation,BooksLocation]`.
-You can turn that off by setting `BeamerRouterDelegate.removeDuplicateHistory` to `false`.

 **NOTE** that Beamer can integrate Android's back button to do `beamBack` if possible when all the pages from current `BeamLocation` have been popped.
 This is achieved by setting a back button dispatcher in in `MaterialApp.router`.